-On May 16, 2015, TAG Oil completed the pipeline construction connecting the Cheal E-Site Production Facility to the Cheal Production Facility.
+On May 16, 2015, TAG Oil completed the pipeline construction connecting the production facility located at the Cheal East Permit (the "Cheal E-Site Production Facility") to the Cheal Permit production facility (the "Cheal Production Facility").
 The pipeline allows TAG Oil to significantly reduce operating costs while generating additional revenues by selling previously flared gas, and gives TAG Oil the ability to quickly monetize future oil and gas wells drilled in the Cheal East Permit.